BongoSort/HotStone_Bak/TestList.md

 * **OK** Peddersen in inactive when not in turn
 * **OK** when Findus is in turn, then findus hero is active.
 * **OK** when peddersen not in turn, then peddersens hero is inactive.
+* **OK** Peddersen in turn is allowed to use hero power even if Findus used power in his turn.

 MANA Tests